Kim Zolciak-Biermann Blames Lack Of Body Diversity In Models For New Swimsuit Line On Coronavirus

-Kim Zolciak-Biermann is taking some heat on Instagram after she responded to a commenter who asked why there’s no body-type diversity in the women modeling her new swimwear line.
-The comment appeared on Zolciak-Biermann’s latest Instagram share, which showcased a champagne-hued bikini with a matching headband that will be available on the Salty K Swim website later today.
+Kim Zolciak-Biermann is taking some heat on Instagram after she responded to a commenter who asked why there was no body-type diversity in the women modeling her new swimwear line.
+The comment appeared on Zolciak-Biermann’s latest Instagram share, which showcased a champagne-hued bikini with a matching headband that will be available on the Salty K Swim website later on Wednesday.

-While the photo was well-received by many of Zolciak-Biermann’s fans, there were some questions about whether or not swimwear better-suited for women of larger sizes would be made available in the future.
+While the photo was well-received by many of Zolciak-Biermann’s fans, there were some questions about whether or not swimwear better suited for women of larger sizes would be made available in the future.

 “I’d love to see model and body diversity,” one Instagram user commented.
-Zolciak-Biermann was quick to post a response — and she placed the blame on coronavirus.
+Zolciak-Biermann was quick to post a response — and she placed the blame on the coronavirus.

 “Well sweets my options were extremely limited due to COVID,” Zolciak-Biermann responded.
 Within a few minutes, several Instagram users asked the former Real Housewives star how coronavirus could have been to blame.